cicciord/ticketing-system/README.md

   - request parameters: id of the ticket
   - response: additional blocks of text associated to the ticket
 - POST `/api/tickets`
-  - request body content: ticket title, categroy and inital block of text
+  - request body content: ticket title, category and inital block of text
   - response body content: the created ticket id
 - POST `/api/tickets/:id`
   - request parameters: id of the ticket